praveek/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 ## Next steps

-This document provided an overview of Adobe-managed hosting in Launch.
+This document provided an overview of Adobe-managed hosting in Platform Launch.
 For information on other hosting options, refer to the following documentation:

 * [SFTP hosting](./sftp-host.md)
 * [Self-hosting libraries](./self-hosting-libraries.md)